Mountaineering Training | Training Zones

 Zone 1: Zone 1 is described as the aerobic recovery zone, and is between 50—60% of MaxHR.
-At this intensity, the body burns fat for energy, and allows muscles to replenish their glycogen stores.
+At this intensity, the body burns fat for energy and allows muscles to replenish their glycogen stores.
 On a perceived effort scale, this workout almost feels like a non-workout.
 At the end you should feel that you didn’t go hard enough to accomplish anything perhaps.
-In reality, this is a great intensity to aid muscle recovery.
+In reality, this is a great intensity for building your aerobic base and to aid muscle recovery.

 Zone 2: 60—70% of MaxHR is where the body is most efficient at building endurance.
-This is still an aerobic effort, and for those without a heart rate monitor, it is a pace that you can carry on a conversation while exercising.
-Since this is the best physiological zone for building endurance, a lot of your long workouts will take place at this intensity.
+This is still a purely aerobic effort, and for those without a heart rate monitor, it is a pace that you can carry on a conversation while exercising.
+Since this is the best physiological zone for building your aerobic capacity, a lot of your long workouts will take place at this intensity.

-Zone 3: This is a bit of a gray area.
-Zone 3 is between 70 and 80% of your Max HR, and generally is the zone when you stop being able to talk in full sentences, but can still get out short bursts of words at a time.
-It’s a bit too fast for really building endurance, and not fast enough to develop speed or anaerobic capacity, so most serious people spend little time training at this zone.
-It is useful for some tempo workouts, but is probably the zone to spend the least amount of your training time.
+Zone 3: Zone 3 is between 70 and 80% of your Max HR, and generally is the zone when you stop being able to talk in full sentences, but can still get out short bursts of words at a time.
+Physiologically, Zone 3 is the space between your Aerobic Threshold and your Anaerobic Threshold.
+It can bring powerful training improvements to both aerobic capacity and anaerobic threshold, but the benefits quickly plateau over the course of a training program, so use it sparingly.
+It is useful for some tempo workouts and interval training, but is probably the zone to spend the least amount of your training time.

 Zone 4: Here, we are talking about speed, discomfort, and shorter efforts.
 Zone 4 is the anaerobic threshold zone.
 At 80 to 90% of MaxHR, your body burns significantly less fat, using the glycogen stored in the muscles instead.
 This form of energy transfer is less efficient (lack of oxygen!) so lactic acid is a byproduct.
-At your anaerobic threshold, your body’s ability to remove and process lactic acid is overwhelmed, and it begins to build up.
-This is translates to your race pace, and feels like an effort that you won’t be able to keep up for very long, and what you’d like most to do is slow down or stop.
+Above your anaerobic threshold, your body’s ability to remove and process lactic acid is overwhelmed, and it begins to build up.
+This intensity becomes unsustainable over the course of an hour or less.
+This translates to your race pace, and feels like an effort that you won’t be able to keep up for very long, and what you’d like most to do is slow down or stop.

 Training zones are a great way to set the goal for a workout and ensure that you are getting maximum benefit from your training sessions.
 Identify which zones you’ll be working out in before hand to design the day’s workout goals, and afterward assess yourself to see how you did - were you able to maintain your effort in your planned zone(s) throughout the workout?